Small Nuclear Power Reactors

 - The technologies involved are very diverse.

 As nuclear power generation has become established since the 1950s, the size of reactor units has grown from 60 MWe to more than 1600 MWe, with corresponding economies of scale in operation.
-At the same time there have been many hundreds of smaller power reactors built for naval use (up to 190 MW thermal) and as neutron sourcesa, yielding enormous expertise in the engineering of small units.
+At the same time there have been many hundreds of smaller power reactors built for naval use (up to 190 MW thermal) and as neutron sourcesa, yielding enormous expertise in the engineering of small power units.
 The International Atomic Energy Agency (IAEA) defines 'small' as under 300 MWe, and up to about 700 MWe as 'medium' – including many operational units from 20th century.
 Together they are now referred to by IAEA as small and medium reactors (SMRs).
-However, 'SMR' is used more commonly as acronym for Small Modular Reactors.
+However, 'SMR' is used more commonly as an acronym for 'small modular reactor', designed for serial construction and collectively to comprise a large nuclear power plant.
+(In this paper the use of diverse pre-fabricated modules to expedite the construction of a single large reactor is not relevant.)
+A subcategory of very small reactors – vSMRs – is proposed for units under about 15 MWe, especially for remote communities.

-Generally, modern small reactors for power generation are expected to have greater simplicity of design, economy of mass production, and reduced siting costs.
+Generally, modern small reactors for power generation are expected to have greater simplicity of design, economy of series production largely in factories, short construction times, and reduced siting costs.
 Most are also designed for a high level of passive or inherent safety in the event of malfunctionc.
+Also many are designed to be emplaced below ground level, giving a high resistance to terrorist threats.
 A 2010 report by a special committee convened by the American Nuclear Society showed that many safety provisions necessary, or at least prudent, in large reactors are not necessary in the small designs forthcomingd.
+Since small reactors are envisaged as replacing fossil fuel plants in many situations, the emergency planning zone required is designed to be no more than about 300 m radius.

 A 2009 assessment by the IAEA under its Innovative Nuclear Power Reactors & Fuel Cycle (INPRO) program concluded that there could be 96 small modular reactors (SMRs) in operation around the world by 2030 in its 'high' case, and 43 units in the 'low' case, none of them in the USA.
 (In 2011 there were 125 small and medium units – up to 700 MWe – in operation and 17 under construction, in 28 countries, totaling 57 GWe capacity.)
 The IAEA has a program assessing a conceptual Multi-Application Small Light Water Reactor (MASLWR) design with integral steam generators, focused on natural circulation of coolant.
 The concept is similar to several of the integral PWR designs below.